odsod/monkey-music/README.md

 Introduction
 ------------

-The Spotify backend is consists of a multitude of individual services.
+The Spotify backend consists of a multitude of individual services.
 One such service is the music recommendation service, which is responsible for finding and recommending new tracks to Spotify users, according to their music taste.

 The music recommendation service has lately been getting some pretty negative feedback from users.
 The word out on Twitter is that even monkeys could find better music recommendations!